-The state passed a new law in late-2017 to authorize the regulation of online casinos/sportsbooks.
+The state passed a new law in late-2017 to authorize the regulation of PA online casinos/sportsbooks.
 It’s been a slow process to roll out the new offerings.

-The Pennsylvania Lottery was also authorized to offer online gambling under that same 2017 law, and it began offering its form of online gambling in mid-2018.
+The PA Lottery was also authorized to offer online gambling under that same 2017 law, and it began offering its form of online gambling in mid-2018.
 What the lottery ended up launching didn’t sit well with many of the state’s casino operators, and they filed a lawsuit last year in Pennsylvania Commonwealth Court over some of the games that they argue are too similar to traditional online slots.